City Guides

 Best for: international students and nomads who want minimum commute to downtown, Erasmus meetups, and short-term student accommodation without depending on long bus rides every day.

-Ano Poli (Upper Town): quiet student housing, views & heritage streets
+Ano Poli (Upper Town): quiet student housing, views & heritage streets — one of the best areas to live in Thessaloniki for atmosphere

-Ano Poli is the Upper Town: cobblestones, Ottoman-era texture, sunset views over the Thermaic Gulf, and a calmer rhythm, often surfaced when people search Ano Poli Thessaloniki rent or quiet neighborhoods Thessaloniki.
-It is strong student housing if you value peace and character over living next to Aristotelous every night.
+Ano Poli is the Upper Town: cobblestones, Ottoman-era architecture, sunset views over the Thermaic Gulf, and a rhythm that feels a world apart from the bustle below.
+It surfaces frequently when people search Ano Poli Thessaloniki rent or quiet neighbourhoods Thessaloniki — and for good reason.

 Frequently asked questions (what people search on Google)

-Is Ano Poli too far from university and student life?
-Not too far, but it is not flat city centre.
-Many students love Ano Poli for evenings; others find buses tiring during exam periods.
-Test the commute you will actually use.
+Not too far, but it is not the flat, connected city centre either.
+Many students love Ano Poli for its evenings and weekends — the views, the tavernas, the calm.
+Others find the bus rides tiring during intense exam periods.
+The best advice: test the commute you will actually use before you sign a lease.

 Neıgborhoods